Separable homology of graphs and the separability complex: Nonhyperbolicity of the separability complex

 for $n=2,$

 For all $n\geq 3$, we let

 for $n=2$, let

-When $n$ is clear from context, we will drop it from the notation.
 Recall that a \emph{boundary arc} of $D$ is a connected component of the intersection of the boundary of a region of $D$ with the boundary of $D$.
-Sometimes we will refer to a ``boundary arc of $R$", where $R$ is a region of $D$: we mean a boundary arc of $D$ contained in $R$.
+Sometimes we will refer to a ``boundary arc of $R$", where $R$ is a region of $D$: we mean a boundary arc of $D$ contained in $\partial R$.
 For convenience, we will often refer to a subword of the label of a boundary arc as a subword of a boundary arc, conflating a boundary arc with its label.